sanjar-qosim/test-plan/README.md

 # test-plan
-This is my example of test plan.
-For example I wrote in ecxel file.
-There are 2 lists: description and test cases.
+These are my examples of test plan.
+Each test plan has test cases.